FreeCAD/FreeCAD-documentation/wiki/Compile_on_Linux.md

 This trivial change needs to be made inside the build directory once cmake has been run and failed.
 Re-running cmake will then correctly detect the OCCT libraries in the normal way.

-You need the following packages   *
+You need the following packages:
 -   gcc-c++ (or possibly another C++ compiler?)
 -   cmake
 -   doxygen